yejulee/yejulee/README.md

 It's always a pleasure to talk to new people and learn something new, so please let me know what's been interesting to you!
 <!-- To give a snippet of my life, please check out my blog! -->

-- 🔭 I’m currently working on a flashcard application!
+- 🔭 I’m currently working on revising my website and other projects!
 - 🌱 I’m currently learning R studio!
 - 💬 Ask me about anything Korean, journaling, or Stardew Valley!
 - ⚡ Fun fact: I learned how to play a complete song on my guitar after 2 weeks!